 Visiting Iceland is always a good idea – with countless waterfalls, epic hiking, gorgeous glaciers, unique beaches, and let’s not forget, the crazy geothermal activity (hello volcanoes & hot springs)!
 But, fall in Iceland is an extra special time.
 It has lots of bonus benefits you won’t find at other times.
-Just check out these four reasons to visit Iceland in fall…

-September in Iceland’s is the beginning of the shoulder season, which means prices drop significantly compared to the summer months.
+Iceland in September is the beginning of the shoulder season, which means prices drop significantly compared to the summer months.
 Just do a quick search on Icelandair, to see that the difference in round-trip flights from end of August to the beginning of September is $200-$300!
 Plus, there are many special packages you can take advantage of during fall in Iceland.
 And it is just as gorgeous (if not more so) at this time of year!

 Iceland is becoming more and more popular each month.
 According to the Icelandic Tourist Board, the number of foreign tourists has more than doubled since 2010, and “approximately 40% of travelers in 2015 came during the three summer months (June–August).”